I2Tunimib/I2T-docs/docs/backend/dataset-handler.md

 # Dataset handler

 Datasets and tables are handled by the Dataset Service located in `/src/api/services/datasets/dataset.service.js`.
-At the moment of writing no real database exists and it is all handled on the local filesystem.
+At the moment of writing, no real database exists and it is all handled on the local filesystem.

 The local filesystem is based on two MongoDB collections which are handled with two **JSON** files: